mar1akc/RandomGraphTheory4HydrocarbonPyrolysis/README.md

 (2) predicted by random graph theory from the degree distribution predicted by the ten-reaction model (10RM+RGT),

-(3) and extracted from MD simulations
+(3) and extracted from MD simulations,

 and Wasserstein W1 dstances between distributions [(1) and (3)] and [(2) and (3)].